Into the Dungeon

 It’s right behind me!

 Acting more on instinct than anything else, Rin darted to the right, slamming into the opposite wall.
-The air rent beside him as the creature’s pound landed where he’d just been.
+The air rent beside him as the creature’s pounce landed where he’d just been.
 Hot breath surged across his shoulders.
 Jaws snapped as the monster crashed into the stone wall.
 The large body thrashed and hit the walls with ground shaking thuds.
 Claws raked across stone in an ear piercing screech.
 The corridor echoed with frustrated yowls.

 Rin took the moment and pushed himself back into a dead run.
 A second later he ran headlong into another wall.
 Dizzy, head ringing like a palace gong, he stumbled and nearly fell.